-PowerBI Desktop is data analytics and presentation tool.
+PowerBI Desktop is a data analytics and presentation tool.
 Defining data sets is very easy and usually involves creating connection string to the source data and defining objects to pull data from.
 Alternatively, for SQL databases we can write custom SQL script to query source data.
 However, if we want to pull data from 5 different data sources, we have to create 5 different data sets and connection strings.
 What if we had 50 SQL Servers and wanted to plot the history of SQL Agent jobs or any other common metric?
-And what if we wanted to create a template and be able to feed different list of servers every time?
-This could be challenging but hopefully PowerBI can be dynamic.
+And what if we wanted to create a template and be able to feed a different list of servers every time?
+This could be challenging but hopefully, PowerBI can be dynamic.

-This is the exact problem I faced whilst working on the SQLWATCH project and in this post I will show you how I achieved it.
+This is the exact problem I faced whilst working on the SQLWATCH project and in this post, I will show you how I achieved it.

 PowerBI Functions to the rescue

 This is not immediately obvious when working with the PowerBI Desktop interface, but it does offer dynamic functions, but we have to write it by hand.

 Open blank PowerBI Desktop dashboard and go to Edit Queries:

 Once in the query editor create a blank query:

 And open Advanced Editor where we can write our function to retrieve data:

 let Source = (sql_instance as any) => let Result = Sql.Database(sql_instance, "master", [Query="SELECT name FROM sys.databases"]) in Result in Source